-Round Top’s Historic Wonder: Bethlehem Lutheran Church is 154 Years Old and as Magical as Ever
+Round Top’s Historic Wonder: Bethlehem Lutheran Church is Over 150 Years Old and as Magical as Ever

 Check out one of the oldest stone churches in the entire Southwest.